Extra Left Rail Items:

 About 75% of all Americans will have hemorrhoids at some point in their lives.
-Fortunately, most flare-ups are not severe and can be improved with Preparation H® and simple, at-home treatments:
+Fortunately, most flare-ups are not severe and can be improved with PREPARATION H® and simple, at-home treatments.

-- Use topical treatmentsOver-the-counter hemorrhoid products can provide relief for hemorrhoid symptoms, like pain, burning and itch.
-Among over-the-counter hemorrhoid brands, Preparation H® is the brand doctors recommend most by name.
+- Use topical treatmentsOver-the-counter hemorrhoid products can provide relief for hemorrhoid symptoms, like pain, burning and itching.
+Among over-the-counter hemorrhoid brands, PREPARATION H® is the brand doctors recommend most by name.
 To find the right product for you, use the Personal Relief Finder.

-To soothe symptoms and reduce the risk of flare-ups, soak the anal area.
+- Soak in hot water To soothe symptoms and reduce the risk of flare-ups, soak the anal area.
 One way to do this is to take a “sitz bath” of plain, warm water for 10 minutes, two to three times a day.
 This can relieve itching, irritation and spasms in the sphincter muscle.
 Sitz baths (sold in pharmacies) are small, plastic tubs that fit over a toilet seat.
 You can also sit in a regular bathtub with a few inches of warm water or use the shower “wand” attachment.
 Soap may aggravate your flare-up.
 Afterward, gently pat the area dry.

-If dry toilet paper is irritating, gently clean the area with Preparation H® Medicated Wipes up to 6 times a day or after each bowel movement.
+- Avoid dry toilet paper if it is irritatingIf dry toilet paper is irritating, gently clean the area with PREPARATION H® Medicated Wipes up to 6 times a day or after each bowel movement.
 They cool, soothe and comfort.

 - Apply cold or moist compressTo reduce swelling, apply cold compresses or ice packs wrapped in a towel directly to the external area for up to 10 minutes.
 (Do not put ice into the rectum or leave ice on longer as it can freeze the skin.)
-Preparation H® Medicated Wipes can be used as a moist compress.
+PREPARATION H® Medicated Wipes can be used as a moist compress.
 First cleanse the area.
 Fold new wipe to desired size and place in contact with anal area for a soothing and cooling effect.
 Leave in place for up to 15 minutes and repeat as needed.

-Oral pain relievers can temporarily reduce the pain associated with hemorrhoids.
+- Take OTC oral pain relievers Oral pain relievers can temporarily reduce the pain associated with hemorrhoids.